 Laboratory diagnostics and reporting

-In Canada, PHAC’s National Microbiology Laboratory (NML) can identify COVID-19 and is the only place of conclusive diagnosis.
 In each province, provincial public health labs (PHL) initiate testing and coordinate further testing with NML as required.
 Detailed protocols for microbiological investigations of severe acute respiratory infections are available.
 They serve as a reference for laboratory diagnosis and testing and specimen transport and shipment of this Novel Coronavirus.

 Government of Canada – Detecting and Reporting (English & French)